 ESL's parent company, CCHL, has stated its intent "to own and manage key infrastructure investments" that make Christchurch internationally competitive.
-The economic and social development of Christchurch is a key priority which a world class open access broadband network supports.
+The economic and social development of Christchurch is a key priority, which a world class open access broadband network supports.

-In January 2007 ESL was incorporated as a company and commenced operations in June 2007.
-Over the next four years it completed the initial investment in a metropolitan open access fibre optic network and actively grew market share in the business broadband market.
+In January 2007, ESL was incorporated as a company and commenced operations in June 2007.
+Over the next four years it invested in and built a metropolitan open access fibre optic network - winning approximately 600 schools, hospitals and businesses as customers from incumbent network providers.